kristenburgess25/zinc-theme/README.md

   - [Scripts](#scripts)
 # Welcome!

-Welcome to Elementum’s theme repository!
+Welcome to the Zinc theme repository!
 We’re glad you’re here. 😊 Before you get started, please review the rest of this readme so you’re acquainted with our process.

 ## Project Summary & Goals